ajgustafson/Portfolio/ImageEditor/README.md

 the same format as the script text file described above and when they hit the "run batch script" button the script will run.
 The results will not be visible to the user inside the GUI.

-To run the program from the MCVDriver main method, put the argument "-interactive" in the run configuration and run the MCVDriver main method.
+To run the program from the MCVDriver.java file, put the argument "-interactive" in the run configuration and run the MCVDriver main method.

-To run the program from the command line, download the Assignment10.jar file.
+To run the program from the command line, download the ImageEditor.jar file.
 In the command line, type "java -jar" followed by the jar file name and "-interactive" (separated by a space).